andreasarnol02/yuk-shorten-link/README.md

 This is an example project for shorten link app like bit.ly using Ruby on Rails.

 ## How to use
+* You have to create your own database.yml because i didnt include database.yml

 ```
 rake db:create